 You can have some success with an on-and-off, scattergun content marketing approach.
 But, if you want to win big, it’s time to create and carry out a more targeted and defined strategy.

 9. SEJ White Paper: What Works in Content Marketing (Search Engine Journal) – There is a lot of information out there on content marketing.

 You are seeing that right.
-There are more than 95 million results for this search phrase alone.
+There are more than two billion results for this search phrase alone.

 With so much information floating around, it’s hard to differentiate the good from the bad.
 While you can rely on the guides in this blog post to point you in the right direction, it’s safe to assume that you will search for more advice at some point down the line.

 If you want to know what works in content marketing, Search Engine Journal has you covered.

 This guide was written with the premise that you only have so much time and money to spend on content marketing, so you might as well make the right decisions.
 You will learn: